menehune23/sol/README.md

 ### Punctuation, Symbols, and Numbers

 Punctuation such as `!` and `?` are placed on **both sides** of a sentence.
-This idea, borrowed from written languages like Spanish, gives the reader an early indication of a sentence's intonation.
+This idea, borrowed from written Spanish, gives the reader an early indication of a sentence's intonation.

 All other punctuation marks, as well as symbols and numbers, are used as they are traditonally.